-- Any solid color polo style shirt either short or long sleeves. - Mading t-shirts.
-(Optional) - Shirts with the name of a college or university.(Friday's ONLY)
+- Any solid color polo style shirt either short or long sleeves with or without the IB logo.(Optional) - Harvard t-shirts.
+(Optional) - Shirts with the name of a college or university.(Optional) - Boy and Girl Scout uniforms may be worn daily.